chencyc123/sts4/Live-Application-Information.md

 This section provides an overview of the different types of live information that are currently supported and how each of them can be accessed from the editor.

 ### Live Request Mappings
 Live Request Mappings information is displayed for a running Spring Boot application.
 Live Request Mappings data is fetched from the application process.
 The data is mapped onto the Request Mappings definitions in the source code.
-A typical Request Mapping definition is the `@ResquestMapping` annotation.
+A typical Request Mapping definition is the `@RequestMapping` annotation.
 Such spots in the source code are highlighted with the light green background.

 Hovering over such place in the source code displays Live Request Mapping information hover which shows the following:
-- List of Live Request Mapping URLs defined by the Request Mapping defintions (hyper-links)
+- List of Live Request Mapping URLs defined by the Request Mapping definitions (hyper-links)
 - Process information from which Live Request Mappings data has been fetched from

 Code Lens is displayed on a dedicated line right above the green highlight in the source code.
 The Live Request Mapping URLs are displayed in a single line.
 Clicking on a URL opens this URL in the browser.